zuberman/dom-exercises/README.md

 ## Sorting - medium

-Fetch and display a list Star Wars characters, including name, height and mass from the `https://swapi.co/api/people/` API endpoint.
+Fetch and display a list Star Wars characters, including `name`, `height` and `mass` from the `https://swapi.co/api/people/` API endpoint.
 The page has three buttons `Name`, `Height` and `Mass`.
 When a button is clicked sort the characters by that attribute and update the order they are displayed in on the page.

 Take a look at how data attributes work at [https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes)